bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

 subcontracting relationships typical of contemporary supply chains.

-To see how today's logistical problems and the economic planning problems of the calcultation debate differ, consider how products you order on Amazon today are produced and sold.
+To see how today's logistical problems and the economic planning problems of the calculation debate differ, consider how products you order on Amazon today are produced and sold.

-Let's say you order some "Amazon Basics"-branded No.2 Pencils or a package of alkaline batteries.
+Let's say you order some "Amazon Basics"-branded #2 Pencils or a package of alkaline batteries.
 They are probably already resting in a warehouse near your home thanks to software that allows Amazon employees to anticipate the aggregate demand for these commodities.
 Because Amazon